Isla Veyra had always wanted life to make sense.

 Tall.
 Composed.
 Watching.

+Isla moved again, too quickly.
+Her breath came short, fast.
 The apartment lobby door thudded shut behind her, cutting off the damp night air.
-In the cracked mirror by the mailboxes, her reflection stared back—gray eyes shadowed, auburn hair frizzed into a halo.
-For a second, it looked like something flickered behind her reflection, a half-second delay.
-Then it was gone.
+In the cracked mirror by the mailboxes, her reflection stared back gray eyes shadowed, auburn hair frizzed into a halo of static.

 "Get it together," she muttered, climbing the stairs.

 Inside, Titan shifted under the glow of his heat lamp, the bearded dragon lifting his triangular head as she set her bag down.
-“Hey, buddy,” Isla said softly, pressing her forehead to the glass.
-The steady warmth of the tank, the scratch of claws against rock, the familiar blank stare—routine.
-Comfort.

 Routine.
 That was the plan.
 Feed Titan.
 Shower.
 Wine.
 Sleep.
-Normal.

 Keep the story going — Order 'Bound by Ash' from Aria Blackwell today and dive back into the world of Ravenwood in 'The Veil Saga.'